flobz/psa_car_controller/README.md

  - control air conditioning
  - control lights and horn if your vehicle is compatible (mine isn't)

-## I. Get all credendtials
+## I. Get all credentials
+We need to get all credentials from the MyPeugeot app data.
+To do that we will backup the app.
+We will retrieve those information:
+ - client-id and client-secret  for the api
+ - remote refresh token for the control of the vehicle

 1. Backup MyPeugeot app

     1.1 MyPeugeot app doesn't allow backup by default so you need to modify it.
     To do that you can follow this guide: https://forum.xda-developers.com/android/software-hacking/guide-how-to-enable-adb-backup-app-t3495117
+    The original app can be downloaded [here](https://apkpure.com/fr/mypeugeot-app/com.psa.mym.mypeugeot) for example.

     1.2 Uninstall the original app

     1.3 Install the modified app

+    1.4 Login on the app and start a remote request (start preconditioning for example) to generate remote refresh token

-    1.4 Enable developer mode on your android phone
+    1.5 Enable developer mode on your android phone

-    1.5 enable password for backup in developer option of your android phone (for some smartphone it is mandatory to sucessfuly backup app)
+    1.6 enable password for backup in developer option of your android phone (for some smartphone it is mandatory to successfully backup app)

-    1.6 backup MyPeugeot app :
+    1.7 backup MyPeugeot app :

     ``` adb backup -f backup.ab -noapk com.psa.mym.mypeugeot ```